brash-creative/popomapper/README.md

-# Plain Old PHP Object mapper
+# Plain Old PHP Object JSON mapper

 Takes data held in a JSON or array format, and maps it to an application's PHP objects using docblock annotations for parameter types.